barbacbd/nautical/README.md

 1. Further Testing to ensure all tables are readable
 2. Parse the current wave data better
 3. Parse the current swell data better
-4. True Parsers for the tables
-5. Ability to save the data on the computer and read last known values in